Azure/cloud-scale-data-for-devs-guide/docs/crud-operations-with-cosmos-db.md

 }
 ```

-Repositories in Spring Data for Cosmos DB Core (SQL) API artifact support more operations than we use in the sample code:
+Repositories in Spring Data for Azure Cosmos DB Core (SQL) API artifact support these additional operations than the ones used in the sample code:

 - Delete entity

 - Delete all

-## Implementing CRUD operations
+## Implement CRUD operations

 Most Spring Data interface functions use default implementations.
-However, our wish list object is complex, so we add a few more functions:
+However, because the wish list object is complex, it's necessary to add a few more functions:

 - `findByCustomerId`

 - `findByProductId`

-The `findByCustomerId` is annotated with a query to filter on the customer ID.
-The `findByProductId` will search for all wish lists that have a particular product ID in their array of product IDs.
-These are annotated with the `@Query` annotation to use a custom Azure Cosmos DB SQL query.
-As a wish list is tied to one customer, the query for `findByCustomerId` makes use of the = operator.
-Since a wishlist can have many products, the query for `findByProductId` makes use of the `ARRAY_CONTAINS()` function to check the array of product IDs tied to a wishlist.
+`findByCustomerId` is annotated with a query to filter on the customer ID. `findByProductId` searches for all wish lists that have a particular product ID in their array of product IDs.
+These IDs re annotated with the `@Query` annotation to use a custom Azure Cosmos DB SQL query.
+As a wish list is tied to one customer, the query for `findByCustomerId` makes use of the equals (=) operator.
+Because a wishlist can have many products, the query for `findByProductId` makes use of the `ARRAY_CONTAINS()` function to check the array of product IDs tied to a wishlist.

-If you need to customize queries or add additional queries, make use of the `@Query` annotation and use Azure Cosmos DB's SQL syntax for the query.
+If you need to customize queries or add additional queries, use the `@Query` annotation and Azure Cosmos DB's SQL syntax for the query.

 ## Partial document updates

-To make a small change to an object, you don't necessarily have to do a full document update.
-Cosmos DB supports partial document updates, by using PATCH updates.
-We implemented an endpoint in our Products API to update product prices as partial updates.
+To make a small change to an object, you don't necessarily need to do a full document update.
+Azure Cosmos DB supports partial document updates, by using PATCH updates.
+Microsoft implements an endpoint in its Products API to update product prices as partial updates.

-There are things to note about partial document updates:
+For partial document updates, note the following points:

-- We need to suppress attempts to bind queries to the method.
-So we assign a Query annotation over the method in the repository.
+- Because you need to suppress attempts to bind queries to the method, you should assign a Query annotation over the method in the repository.

-- Partial document updates are in Cosmos DB Java SDK v4, not Spring Data for the Cosmos DB Core (SQL) API artifact.
+- Partial document updates are in Azure Cosmos DB Java SDK v4, not Spring Data for the Azure Cosmos DB Core (SQL) API artifact.

 ## Learn more